elisha2kyakpo1/portfolio/README.md

 Give a ⭐️ if you like this project!

 - 👯 I’m looking to collaborate on small and big projects
-- 💬 Ask me about SQL,Sass,CSS/HTML
+- 💬 Ask me about SQL, Ruby, Ruby on Rails, Sass, CSS/HTML
-- 📫 How to reach me: [LindedIn](https://www.linkedin.com/in/elisha-kyakopo-009aa3197/)
+- 📫 How to reach me: [LindedIn](https://www.linkedin.com/in/elisha-kyakopo/)

-- 📫 How to reach me:[twitter](@elisha1k)
+- 📫 How to reach me: [twitter](@elisha1k)